yvetteamoth06-gif/yvetteamoth06.github.i.o/Markdown_practice.md

 •How to create lists

 ## My Goals
-• I want to build a personal website https//yvetteamoth06.github.io
+• I want to build a personalwebsitehttps:yvetteamoth06.github.io